zompiexx/wargames/README.md

 * Date, Time options (post logon)
 * Global Thermonuclear War Game Map
 * Text to speech for WOPR/Joshua (requires espeak to be installed: sudo apt install espeak): Server only at the moment, would require a custom telnet client to work client side
-* Integration with Chat GPT for WOPR Chat
+* Integration with Chat GPT for WOPR Chat (requires shell gpt to be installed: code and install info here - https://github.com/TheR1D/shell_gpt)
 * Dialer Program

 Still to do: